Shai Navot

-Shai Navot is a New Zealand lawyer, former crown prosecutor, and leader of The Opportunities Party (TOP) between 2020 and 2022.
+Shai Navot (born 1985/1986) is a New Zealand lawyer, former crown prosecutor, and leader of The Opportunities Party (TOP) between 2020 and 2022.
 She previously served as deputy leader of The Opportunities Party during the 2020 election.

 Political history

 2020 election

 In April 2020, The Opportunities Party announced Navot as their deputy leader.
 Navot ran for The Opportunities Party (TOP) in North Shore.
 This was the first time Navot had run for TOP.

 During the campaign, Navot called for tax reform to create more wealth and stop the 'poverty trap'.
 Navot said TOP's plan for affordable dental care for low-income earners would also improve long-term health outcomes.
 She also called setting up fruit and veggie box schemes around the country a "no-brainer" and said that community-based responses to food waste (food rescue, food banks, community gardens and compost) were successful models.
 She supported legalisation of cannabis through the 2020 New Zealand cannabis referendum, saying the current system is not working with cannabis widely available and controlled by criminals, and asking, "Why would you continue with policy that is clearly not working?".
 Navot led a group of Opportunities Party candidates to gather at an open home to protest the lack of affordable housing.
 Navot also spoke about possible solutions to child poverty.

 In August 2020, Navot criticised National's calls to push back the election date, following Auckland going into a level 3 lockdown.
 Navot said her party believed the election should proceed on 19 September as planned.
 Navot said, "They [the National Party] want to delay in the hope they can boost their performance or undermine the outcome, that’s the truth of the matter.
 It’s the same tactics Donald Trump is using and it’s dangerous, dirty and unwelcome."

 Navot did not win the North Shore electorate, coming fifth with 1,493 votes (4% of votes).
 TOP won no electorates and received 1.5% of the party vote, meaning that neither Navot nor any other TOP candidates won seats in Parliament.